00-Shreyas-00/Shreyas_FDS_Lab_Experiments/README.md

-<h1>The Rebellious Engineer's Lab Practicals</h1>
+<h1>FDS Lab Practicals</h1>
-<p>Welcome to the chaos that is my last year's engineering lab practicals.
+<p>Welcome to the chaos that is my second year's engineering lab practicals.
 Proceed at your own risk.</p>

 <h2 id="introduction">Introduction</h2>
 <p>So you want to see my code, huh?
 Well, here it is.
 This repository contains all the lab practicals I somehow managed to do last year.
 It's not perfect, but it works (mostly).
 Dive in if you dare.</p>